rrumale/machine-learning-live-labs/oml4py/introduction/introduction.md

 The labs in this workshop focus on the following:
 * Oracle Machine Learning Notebook and connection to an Oracle Autonomous Database from a Python session
-* Data selection and manipulation using the Transparency Layer
 * In-database algorithms and models
-* Datastores to store Python objects
 * Embedded Python Execution
+* Explore ML algorithms and compare the prediction results
-* AutoML functionality
+* Use AutoML functionality to identify the most efficient algorithm for given use case.

 ### Prerequisites